 While there are no formal requirements, there are certain things which are recommended regardless.
 Basic experience and confidence in use of computers and online services is needed to make the most of SHEilds e-Learning and its features.

 In addition, it will be of benefit choosing a qualification which reflects and builds upon your existing workplace experience and training in some way.
-If you only have a small amount of applicable experience, then starting with a lower level course will vastly increase your chances of success while large amounts or prior qualifications in the same area may justify specialist certificates, Diplomas or NVQs.
+If you only have a small amount of applicable experience, then starting with a lower level course will greatly increase your chances of success while large amounts or prior qualifications in the same area may justify specialist certificates, Diplomas or NVQs.